oicr-softeng/oicr-webdev-webdev.oicr.on.ca/pages/about-us.md

 meet_the_team:
   title: "Meet the Team"
-  description: "Under the direction of *Vincent Ferretti*, Director, Genome Informatics and *Joseph Yamada*, Senior Manager, Genome Informatics, the WebDev team includes FTEs, contractors and students who continue to innovate, stay creative and develop with a platform of technologies that scale to enable high performance."
+  description: "Under the direction of **Vincent Ferretti**, Director, Genome Informatics and **Joseph Yamada**, Senior Manager, Genome Informatics, the WebDev team includes a full-time core, contractors and co-op students who continue to innovate, stay creative and develop with a platform of technologies that scale to enable high performance."

 team:
   - name: "Joseph Yamada"